jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Life is faceless and formless.
 Ready to be whatever is needed to survive against Entropy.
 Species are committed forms of life with have masks they cannot remove.
 Species have all the gusto to fight entropy, but must use only what tools they got in hand because their adapations are unchanging.
 Thus, their masked identity is defined by the adaptions they have on hand.
 They have life's unwavering desire to survive and procreate, but the sad fate that often their forms are not up to the job.
 Their masks are not self-aware and will fight to live.

 Life is the creator and evolution is the editor.
 One comes up with the ideas, the other knows the opportunties of the marketplace and decides which ideas to keep.
-Both one half of the whole that uses laws of nature to survive long enough against entropy to pass on their knowledge and know-how to a new generation of lifeforms.
-Life is always there for the ride, while evolution edits its forms to create lifeforms that always have a conclusion to their involvement.
+Both one half of the whole that uses laws of nature to survive long enough against entropy to pass on their knowledge and know-how to a new generation of life forms.
+Life is always there for the ride, while evolution edits its forms to create life forms that always have a conclusion to their involvement.

 it is important to remember that life survives through its forms.
 The forms of life therefore have a life cycle.
-And its never happened that despite billions of different lifeforms, over billions of years, a past form of life has been called back into the game.
+And its never happened that despite billions of different life forms, over billions of years, a past form of life has been called back into the game.
 Tyransaurs Rex roamed the Earth once, and will do so again.
-Such is the skill of life and evolution that every lifeform is totally unique.
+Such is the skill of life and evolution that every life form is totally unique.
 It must be so if the player will survive on this gameboard.

 And humanity is no different.
 Remember, that it took many years for humanity to discover the laws of nature.
 From mythology to science was a centuries long process with many failures.
-This process of ignorance to mastery is the same for all lifeforms.
+This process of ignorance to mastery is the same for all life forms.

 When a species or group of organisms first colonizes a new environment, they are essentially operating in a state of ignorance.
 They have not yet developed the specialized adaptations necessary to efficiently exploit the resources and navigate the unique conditions of that environment.
 As a result, many of the initial colonizers may struggle to survive and reproduce, as they lack the necessary traits to compete effectively.